The Arrest of Pangeran Diponegoro: Cultural reference

 The poet Taufiq Ismail, after viewing the painting in 1995, wrote a short quatrain regarding it:

 In 2001, Yogyakarta-based artist Rudi Winarso created a parody of the painting, which depicted Raden Saleh showing The Arrest of Pangeran Diponegoro to a clearly moved Diponegoro, as the two are being held prisoner by Pieneman, De Kock, and King William III; Winarso stated that the painting was meant to highlight the contrasting points of view presented by Saleh and Pieneman in their depictions of Diponegoro's capture.
 In 2010, the Indonesian choreographer Sardono W. Kusumo used a large-scale reproduction of the painting as a scrim for the stage opera Taking a Fresh Look at Diponegoro.
 A stage adaptation, based on the scene, was performed at the National Gallery of Indonesia in June 2012.

-In 2022, produced by Visinema Picture, Jagartha, Astro Shaw, and Blibli, directed by Angga Dwimas Sasongko, this painting is used as the main plot of a heist action film entitled Stealing Raden Saleh, starring Iqbaal Ramadhan, Angga Yunanda, Rachel Amanda, Umay Shahab, Aghniny Haque and Ari Irham.
+The painting was used as the main plot of Stealing Raden Saleh, a 2022 heist action film directed by Angga Dwimas Sasongko.
+Produced by Visinema Pictures, the film starred Iqbaal Ramadhan, Angga Yunanda, Rachel Amanda, Umay Shahab, Aghniny Haque and Ari Irham.